euyemura/myNotes/grounded-ruby/05_self_scope_visibility.md

 So this is kind of like the relative path to the constant, however, sometimes you need to refer to things in absolute terms, this is because it may be ambiguous as to which constant you want to find if two have the same name.

+I GET IT NOW!
+The reason beforehand those instance variables weren't set is because a method has to be run in order for the variable to be actually initialized, because the declaration happens only when the method is run, thats why, def initialize is great, because it runs when the object is created, so all the instance variables are set.
+However, if it's in a different method, you actually have to specifically run them, and then they will be set if other methods use them, which is pretty awesome.

 ```ruby
 class Violin
   class String